vim-jp / vimdoc-en / ft_hare

 g:hare_space_error

-By default, trailing whitespace and tabs preceded by space characters are
+By default, trailing whitespace and spaces followed by <Tab> characters will

-highlighted as errors.
-This is automatically turned off when in insert mode.
+be highlighted as errors.
+This is automatically disabled in Insert mode.
+To

 let g:hare_space_error = 0